Ibrahim778/libwebsocket/README.md

 - certs.h
 - websocket.h

-Notes: This library currently contains test SSL certificates taken from the MbedTLS example code, and currently, plain websocket connections ("ws://") are unimplimented.
-SSL connections require MbedTLS
+Notes: This library currently contains test SSL certificates taken from the MbedTLS example code, SSL connections require MbedTLS

 The following references were used in the making of this library: